-Should New Pesticide Residue Limits for Ethiprole Be Approved?
+Should a New Pesticide Residue Limit for Ethiprole Be Set?

 Official title: Consultation on ethiprole, Proposed Maximum Residue Limit PMRL2025-23